 Step Two: Start Painting The Background

-I especially love using bright and vibrant colors with I paint, even if these are not necessarily the exact colors of a sunset.
+I especially love using bright and vibrant colors when I paint, even if these are not necessarily the exact colors of a sunset.
 When I mix oil paints I do it on a whim and each time my hues are slightly different.
-To achieve this really bright color I mixed together lemon yellow, yellow ochre, and cadium red.
+To achieve this really bright color I mixed lemon yellow, yellow ochre, and cadmium red.

 Step Three: Adding In Background Details

-Another reason I love painting sunsets is because these are easy.
-At sunset we are focusing on shadow details, which means there is less hassle when it comes to adding colors to the canvas.
-I wanted the water to stand out from the sky, so I added burnt sienna to my mix of red cadium, lemon yellow, and ochre yellow.
+Another reason I love painting sunsets is since these are easy compositions to create.
+At sunset, we are focusing on shadow details, which means there is less hassle when it comes to adding colors to the canvas.
+I wanted the water to stand out from the sky, so I added burnt sienna to my mix of red cadmium, lemon yellow, and ochre yellow.
 When I painted the sky and the ocean I used larger brushes to cover as much of the canvas as possible, but I go in with smaller brushes to add the details.
-This is my vision of a sunset, so it may not look like an actual sunet, but I am happy with it.
+This is my vision of a sunset, so it may not look like an actual sunset, but I am happy with it.
 Painting is a very personal experience where you and the canvas have a long dialogue together.
 Sometimes you fight the canvas because it does not allow you to execute the strokes exactly as you plan, but when you slow down and are patient the canvas will work with you.